Last updated on January 3, 2026

 Flawless Maneuver is even better since it comes online on turn 2 regardless of whether or not you have an extra up to pay for it.

-Lastly you have Heliod's Intervention and Austere Command if you end up needing to purge certain types of permanents from the board.
+Lastly, you have Angel of the Ruins and Austere Command if you end up needing to purge certain types of cards from the board.
 Every deck has the potential to fall behind on board, even angel tribal, so you want that nuclear button in case things get a little dicey.

 Enchantments

-Sigarda's Splendor is an excellent value engine that continues as the game goes on.
+Sigarda's Splendor is an excellent white card draw engine that continues as the game goes on.
 It helps keep your life total up while also drawing you many, many cards in the process.
-We love this card, and it’s really incredible on turn 4 with your commander and another angel.
+You gotta love this card, and itโs really incredible on turn four with your commander and another angel.

 Luminarch Ascension can and will win you games.
 It creates a 4/4 for and comes online pretty quickly, almost always in longer games.
 It could even force opponents to make bad attacks into your board in an attempt to stop you from putting counters on it.